Meet Dallas Campus President Erin Henry

 We take a collaborative approach in serving our health care community employment needs.
 Our goal is to become the school that employers call first.

 You recently received the "Energizer Bunny" Award.
-What's your secret energy sauce that keeps you going?
+What's the secret energy sauce that keeps you going?

 I always have been a high-energy person, but being passionate about we do each day is what keeps me going.